mirkodcomparetti/PictureTravelSuite/README.md

 # PictureTravelSuite
-My software to batch edit pictures and gps tracks
+My software to batch edit pictures and GPS tracks